CITISEN: A Deep Learning-Based Speech Signal-Processing Mobile Application: The presented CITISEN Application

-On the "Speech Enhancement" page, a user first specifies her/his gender identity ("Gender Identity" in Fig. \ref{fig:fig6}).
-Then, by pressing the "SE Model Switch" button, the user can select one suitable SE model from a list of saved models.
-CITISEN provides several default SE models trained using our own collected speech datasets.
-Users can also run MA to prepare adapted SE models and save them as new SE models.
-Then, by pressing the SE button, the noisy speech is transformed to a clean one online.
+Fig. \ref{fig:app_SE} shows the “speech enhancement” page.
+On this page, the user needs to specify the gender by the “gender” button.
+Because males and females usually have different voice characteristics, knowing the users’ gender can help to improve the performance of SE models.
+Then, by pressing the “model switch” button, the user can choose different SE models from an SE model list.
+Currently, CITISEN provides several default SE models trained using our own collected speech datasets.
+By pressing the “preview” button, users can hear their instant recording without using SE.
+By pressing the “activate” button, the SE function will be activated, and users can hear their enhanced instant recording.